How the Offer Process Works

 View All Submitted Offers

 The seller sees the same offer information the listing agent sees: price, terms, contingencies, and attached documents.
+When the listing agent has set up a net sheet, the seller also sees the estimated net proceeds for each offer.

 3